UFT Developer Grid

 You can run as many tests as you want at the same time.
 For each test, the grid finds a connected node with the required capabilities and uses it to run the test's UFT Developer operations.

-Running tests remotely using the grid
+Run tests remotely using the grid

 You can use the UFT Developer grid to run your tests remotely.
 This means that you store your tests and run them on a machine other than the UFT Developer grid.
 When running, the tests connect remotely to the UFT Developer grid to run the UFT Developer test operations.
 The grid allocates a node with the environment capabilities requested by the test, and runs the UFT Developer test operations on that node.
 For details, see Run tests remotely.